nasa/cumulus-api/content/granules.md

 ## Bulk Change Collection

-Please note: This endpoint is currently only supported in the 18.4.x series in release 18.4.4
+**This endpoint is currently only supported in the 18.4.x series in release 18.4.4**

+Update a batch of granules, 'moving' them from one collection to another via a triggered workflow.

-**This endpoint currently cannot be run concurrently against the same collection.**
+**Please Note: This endpoint currently cannot be run concurrently against the same collection.**
 Multiple runs against the same collection will result in overlapping result sets that will result in a workflow failure.

-Update a batch of granules, 'moving' them from one collection to another via a triggered workflow.

 Currently the feature supported by this endpoint will: